dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 This explains why `foldRight` is non-recursive.
 The code of `foldRight` merely prepares a function `frr` and passes it to the given value of type `ListInt`.
 If we run `foldRight` on `x2`, it is the code of `x2` that will call the function `frr` three times.
-There is actually no loop in `x2`; it is just hard-coded in the function `x2` to apply `frr` three times in a row.
+But there is actually no loop in `x2`.
+It is just hard-coded in the function `x2` to apply `frr` three times in a row.

-A list of 1000 integers will be represented by a function (call it `x1000 : ListInt`) that takes an argument `frr : F r → r` and applies `frr` a thousand times to some arguments.
+A list of 1000 integers will be represented by a function that takes an argument `frr : F r → r` and applies `frr` a thousand times to some arguments.
 This is because the only way of creating a list of 1000 integers is to create an expression such as `cons 1 (cons 2 (cons 3 (... (cons 1000 nil)))...)`.
+It is _hard-coded_ in that expression to call the `cons` function 1000 times.

 In this way, the Church encoding avoids loops and allows us to represent iterative computations without recursion.

-At the same time, the Church encoding guarantees that all recursive structures will be finite and all operations on those structures will terminate.
-It is for that reason that Dhall is able to accept Church encodings.
+Data structures that contain 1000 integers are replaced by functions that are hard-coded to call their argument 1000 times.
+In this way, the Church encoding guarantees that all recursive structures will be finite and all operations on those structures will terminate.
+It is for that reason that Dhall is able to accept Church encodings of recursive types without compromising any safety guarantees.

 ### Church encoding and `fold` types are equivalent